radareorg/radare2-book/src/tools/rahash2/intro.md

 When doing forensics, it is useful to compute partial checksums.
 The reason for that is because you may want to split a huge file into small portions that are easier to identify by contents or regions in the disk.

 This will spot the same hash for blocks containing the same contents.
-For example, if filled by zeros.
+For example, if filled by zeros,

-But also, it can be used to find which blocks have changed between more than one sample dump.
+It also can be used to find which blocks have changed between more than one sample dump.

 This can be useful when analyzing ram dumps from a virtual machine for example.
 Use this command for this: